 Bulk cargo is commodity cargo that is transported unpackaged in large quantities.

 Bulk Carriers All these vessels are single deckers with a varying number of holds for the carriage of bulk cargoes such as grain, ore, coal, steel, etc.

 Cabotage.
 Is the transport of goods or passengers between two places in the same country by a transport operator from another country.
 Cabotage laws apply to merchant ships in most countries that have a coastline to protect the domestic shipping industry from foreign competition, preserve domestically owned shipping infrastructure for national security purposes, and ensure safety in congested territorial waters.

 Capesize.
 Abt 120/200,000 DWT vessel, nine holds/hatches.
 Gearless.

 A charterer is a person or company that rents a plane or ship.

 Chartering Practice is an activity within the shipping industry whereby a shipowner hires out the use of their vessel to a charterer.
 The contract between the parties is called a charter party (from the French «charte partie», or «parted document»).
 The three main types of the charter are demise charter, voyage charter, and time charter.

-Combustion a chemical reaction between substances, usually including oxygen and usually accompanied by the generation of heat and light in the form of flame.
+Combustion is a chemical reaction between substances, usually including oxygen, and usually accompanied by the generation of heat and light in the form of flame.